Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.22/index.md

 **AI service for Stitch Images:** eFit's AI service does not currently support composite images created using the stitch tool.

+This limitation will be removed as soon as possible.

 ## Upcoming Features

-**Autosizing - eFit**
+**eFit Autosizing**

 A new function that determines the most suitable implant from the user's favorite implants, using anatomical landmarks provided either by the user or the AI.

-There are two types of users to consider:
+There are two modes:

-- **AI user:** This user leverages Efferent's AI tools and sees this feature as a way to streamline the AI workflow.
+- **Fully-automated:** The user leverages Efferent's AI tools and sees this feature as a way to streamline the AI workflow.

-- **Non-AI user:** This user manually sets the reference points and may see "auto-sizing" as a way to simplify the process of selecting the right implant combinations.
+- **Semi-automated:** The user manually sets the reference points and may see "auto-sizing" as a way to simplify the process of selecting the right implant combinations.

 ---